Skip to main content

 The Cost of Living Alone

-Still, despite the stresses that come with solo living, an estimated 37 million Americans live by themselves.
+Still, despite the stresses of solo living, an estimated 37 million Americans live alone.
 As a result, many Americans will continue to pursue a solo-living lifestyle despite the odds stacked against them.

 Undoubtedly, living in America is much easier with a partner or two.
 Living with a significant other, roommates, or even your parents can help alleviate rent costs, house insurance, utility bills, upkeep and maintenance, and more.